directus-labs/guest-authoring/next-auth-with-directus/index.md

 ### Implementing a Forgot Password Request

-An authentication system is not complete without a forgot password reset functionality.
+An authentication system is only complete with a forgotten password reset functionality.
-To implement a forgot password functionality in your Nextjs application, create a new folder in `app` folder called `request-reset-password` with two files `form.tsx` and `page.tsx`.
+To implement a forgot password functionality in your Nextjs application, create a new folder in the `app` folder called `request-reset-password` with two files, `form.tsx` and `page.tsx`.

 Update the `form.tsx` to the following: